compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 ### Prototype Overview

-The primary motivation behind the addition of Numba support in cppyy is the elimination of the overhead that arises from crossing the languiage barrier, which can multiply into large slowdowns when using loops with cppyy objects.
-Since Numba compiles Python code into machine code it only crosses the language barrier once and the loops thus run faster
+The primary motivation behind the addition of Numba support in cppyy is the elimination of the overhead that arises from crossing the language barrier, which can multiply into large slowdowns when using loops with cppyy objects.
+Since Numba compiles Python code into machine code, it only crosses the language barrier once, and the loops thus run faster

 ![numba extension](/images/blog/cppyy-numba-2.png){: style="{{ image_style }}"}

 Python is a dynamically typed language.
 It wraps and later unwraps objects (referred to as boxing/unboxing).
 These costly operations are eliminated with Numba, which unboxes the inputs of a function and converts it to machine code.
 This improves the performance of heavily looped code that perform certain operations.
 At the end, the output is boxed so that Python can use it.
 For this to work, Numba needs to infer the types of not only the input and output but the intermediate variables as well.

-To bring C++ to Numba, a custom module was developed on top of cppyy using the Numba low level extension API.
+To bring C++ to Numba, a custom module was developed on top of cppyy using the Numba low-level extension API.
 This enables Python programmers to selectively enable Numba acceleration for performance-critical tasks by importing `cppyy.numba_ext`

 ![numba extension](/images/blog/cppyy-numba-3.png){: style="{{ image_style }}"}

 The extension aids Numba's three phases which are- Typing, Lowering(to LLVM IR) and Boxing/Unboxing which process all (or most) C++ proxies held by the Python interpreter in the form of cppyy objects.

 The biggest challenge while integrating cppyy support in Numba is to teach Numba what cppyy types and data mean.
 We approach this by utilising an improved reflection API within cppyy (`__cpp_reflex__`).
 Reflex returns information about cppyy objects within the scope of the Numba accelerated function.
 This allows us to inherit Numba's typing classes and populate them with more information without which we cannot box/unbox and lower to LLVM IR.

 Let's look at the  interaction between Cppyy, Numba and the Numba extension: